Are you looking for an easy guide for installing Kubernetes Cluster on Debian 11 (Bullseye)?

 9) Test Kubernetes Cluster Installation

-To test Kubernetes cluster installation, let’s try to deploy nginx based application via deployment.
+In order validate and test Kubernetes cluster installation, let’s try to deploy nginx based application via deployment.
 Run beneath commands,

 $ kubectl create deployment nginx-app --image=nginx --replicas 2 $ kubectl expose deployment nginx-app --name=nginx-web-svc --type NodePort --port 80 --target-port 80 $ kubectl describe svc nginx-web-svc